How to export your data from Shopify and import it into Plytix

 - An understanding of the differences between identifying products in Plytix and Shopify

-ℹ️ Excelify is a paid product not included in your Plytix plan.
-Plytix is not affiliated with Excelify.
+ℹ️ Matrixify is a paid product not included in your Plytix plan.
+Plytix is not affiliated with Matrixify.
 We recommend this app because it is the best one we have found to export data and import it into Plytix with no data loss and little manual work involved.
 If you know of any others, please let us know :)

 Products and Variations in Plytix vs Shopify